A rainy day hiking in Virelles, but with an unexpected and delightful observation

 I wanted to see the stars!
 I wanted to be out in the countryside, far from city and streetlights for once, and gaze up at the myriads of stars on a clear summer’s night!

 Unfortunately … yes, you’ve guessed right.
 Although the rain stopped, the clouds remained.
-There was not a single star to be seen.
+No single star was visible.

-The hostess Michele who runs the farm on which the cabin stands, was very friendly and hospitable, providing a warm evening meal, with the promise of a breakfast and packed lunch for the morrow, which surely can’t be as wet as today.
+The hostess Michele who runs the farm on which the cabin stands, was very friendly and hospitable.
+She provided a warm evening meal, with the promise of a breakfast and packed lunch for the morrow, which surely can’t be as wet as today.
 Can it?

-This is the original route on RouteYou that I used (thanks to Roadhunter), but as I say, I didn’t complete it all, but shortened it by about 5 km.
+This is the original route on RouteYou (thanks to Roadhunter).
+As I say, I didn’t complete it all, but shortened it by about 5 km.